Tampere-University-Urban-Physics/fundamentals-of-gis/Content/4_Exercise.md

 	- Don't forget to save your edits and toggle off editing

 5. Now look at the ring_rail_line_stations and railway_stations layers.
 For the visualization we would only like to have the stations that are part of the ring rail line, and have them seperated by pre-existing, new, and planned stations.
 	- Let's start by removing the stations that are not part of the ring rail line.
-Toggle on editing for the railway_stations layer, select the stations we want to remove, and use *Delete Selected* in the editing toolbar (Hint: Exercise 2, step 10) (Don't forget to save edits and toggle off editing). **Hint** it is easier to see these stations if you turn off the Google Maps layer.
+Toggle on editing for the railway_stations layer, select the stations we want to remove, and use *Delete Selected* in the editing toolbar (Hint: Exercise 2, section 1.3, step 4) (Don't forget to save edits and toggle off editing). **Hint** it is easier to see these stations if you turn off the Google Maps layer.
 	- Now take a look at the attribute table of the ring_rail_line_stations layer, as you can see there is already a field for which stations are new or planned, so we can use symbology to differentiate these.
 In this case we can use a Categorized symbology to differentiate their Stage (Planned vs Under construction).
 	- Optionally: Convert the train stations from polygons to points: https://docs.qgis.org/3.16/en/docs/user_manual/processing_algs/qgis/vectorgeometry.html#centroids
 		- In this scase, points scale better, are easier to edit, and easier to add labels to